nizard-melliti/Nizard_Melliti_20210712_FL/Week_3/week_3_journal.md

 03/08/2021 :
 I hadn't enough time to create the square objects but tomorrow I'm going to start from scratch but keep the same approach.

+04/08/2021 :
+I kept the same approach than yesterday and I had enough time to add the class Square with the test.
+Tomorrow to have engouh time to build my snake ladders class I will bypass the unit test for the class Dice and Square.